LavanyaRajora574/INFO-5940-Codespace/README.md

 ### Run the app:
 `OPENAI_API_KEY=<your-api-key> streamlit run rag_chat_app.py`

+### Open the app:
+Now open http://localhost:8501 in the browser.
+This will connect with the port 8501 and run the app in the browser.

 ## How It Works:
 - Upload one or more .txt/.pdf/.md files in the sidebar.
 - Once uploaded these documents will be processed automatically